mikewest/mikewest.org/_posts/2006-07-11-building-accessible-widgets-for-the-web.markdown

 Modified: '2006-07-11T07:00:10Z'
 Teaser: I've got an article up on Digital Web, outlining the processes I use to build
     accessible UI controls for web applications.
-Title: Building Accessible Widgets for the Web
 layout: post
 tags:
 - Digital-Web
 - JavaScript
+title: Building Accessible Widgets for the Web
 ---
 Building interfaces for web applications is hard work, and it's not made any easier by the dearth of [widgets][] available in modern browsers.
 We've got the basics -- `SELECT` dropdowns, `INPUT` text boxes -- but native applications have a much wider selection of controls to choose from.
 This lack can be mitigated with clever JavaScripting and CSS techniques; we can build them, we have the technology!